 Our Care Journal has been created with carers and the people they care for at the centre of the design process, and boosts the wellbeing of those being cared for and caregivers themselves.

 “Carers need a simple tool to record critical information and share tips, life histories, activities, plans or more simply, just how the night has been”

 How We Came to Be

 Leonie Sanderson and Simon Lowe created The Ageing Revolution, born from a passion for social change and a desire to combat ageism.
-Based on the expertise Leonie and Simon gained working in the care and ageing sector, in policymaking and in digital storytelling and community engagement, they came together with Tara O’Connell from The Diary Apps with a desire to help make care easier.
-Tara had previously developed the globally successful Baby Diaries app and was in the process of creating The Pet Diaries (now launched).
-Her experience in the development of apps, combined Simon and Leonie’s deep knowledge and understanding of the needs of carers, created a wonderful platform upon which to develop Our Care Journal.
+Leonie and Simon’s knowledge gained working in the care and ageing sector, in policymaking and in digital storytelling and community engagement allowed them a wonderful platform upon which to develop Our Care Journal.

-Beginning with a host of insights from a series of road trips unearthing the stories of older people from all around Australia, Leonie, Simon and Tara worked in partnership with the Queensland University of Technology on an intensive co-design process with carers.
+Beginning with a host of insights from a series of road trips unearthing the stories of older people from all around Australia, Leonie and Simon worked in partnership with the Queensland University of Technology on an intensive co-design process with carers.
 Full-time and part-time primary carers of family members, and paid secondary carers helped to identify the major concerns and support needs of caregivers.
 Our Care Journal has built on the knowledge and wisdom of carers themselves to develop a solution that makes life easier for carers and the people around them.